abdullahabbasitest/alifiya-site/memory-bank/activeContext.md

 - Simplified Contact section by removing the contact form
 - Fixed navigation and scrolling functionality in the HeroSection
 - Updated button text from "Get In Touch" to "Contact Me" to match section title
+- Added Testimonials section with a carousel design for space efficiency
+- Added sample testimonial data to populate the Testimonials section, replacing the "No testimonials available" message

 ## Active Decisions
 1. **Styling Approach**: Decided to use custom CSS instead of Tailwind CSS for more precise control over styling and reduced bundle size.
 This decision is reflected in the journal entry "2025_05_03_tailwind_removal.md".